-As for forward SDEs, the asymptotic expansion method around a small-variance limit has already been popular and been applied to a variety of real problems.
-It has been shown, in various numerical examples, that the first few terms of expansion are enough to achieve accurate approximation in option pricing with typical volatilities ranging from 10% to 20% and maturities up to a few years.
-See a recent review Takahashi (2015) [42]
+Remark 1.1.
+As for forward SDEs, the asymptotic expansion method around a small-variance limit has been applied to a variety of financial problems.
+It has been shown, in various numerical examples, that the first few terms of expansion are enough to achieve accurate approximation for option pricing with typical volatilities ranging from 10% to 20% and maturities up to a few years.
+See a review Takahashi (2015) [50] for the details and a comprehensive list of literature.

-1In Crépey & Song [8], the authors successfully applied the asymptotic expansion method we proposed in [20, 21] to a collateralized debt obligation (CDO) with 120 underlying names to evaluate credit/funding valuation adjustments.
+&lt;sup>1In [10], the authors successfully applied the asymptotic expansion method proposed in [22, 23] to a collateralized debt obligation with 120 underlying names to evaluate credit/funding valuation adjustments.